frenck/spook/README.md

 ## Cool, but why?
 What is it? <!-- omit from toc -->

-So, there a lot of things, that will never end up in Home Assistant itself.
+So, there a lot of things/features, that will never end up in Home Assistant itself.

-This can have various reasons, for example: It is just to random, out of scope, not matching the Home Assistant philosophy, violating architectural design or just freaking useless.
+This can have various reasons, for example: It is just too random, out of scope, not matching the Home Assistant philosophy, violating architectural design or just freaking useless.